GE plans counterbid for Invensys - report

 Invensys has long been mooted as a takeover target in an industry where larger rivals dominate.

-U.S. group Emerson Electric (EMR.N) was in talks to buy Invensys a year ago, while a report in May 2012 said Germany's Siemens (SIEGn.DE), Switzerland's ABB ABBN.VX and GE had also made informal contact.
+U.S. group Emerson Electric was in talks to buy Invensys a year ago, while a report in May 2012 said Germany's Siemens, Switzerland's ABB and GE had also made informal contact.